andreas-jonsson/go-astar/README.md

 go-astar
 ========

-This is a modified version of Michael Alexander's [go-astar](https://github.com/beefsack/go-astar) with some optimizations and flexibility fixes.
+This is a modified version of Michael Alexander's [go-astar](https://github.com/beefsack/go-astar) that uses fixed point math.

 Authors
 -------